 Teaching and Assessment

-Assessment is through a mix of assignments, examinations and presentations.
+Assessment is through a mix of assignments, portfolios and presentations.
 As part of the course, you will be required to undertake projects both in groups and individually.
+There are no examinations in this course.

 A prominent feature of the course is the use of in-course assessment, where modules are assessed by the course teaching team while you complete them.
 There is also an assessed period of work experience as part of the programme.